Philip the Arab and Christianity: Chrysostom and Leontius

 Leontius was bishop of Antioch from 348 to 357.
 He is quoted in the Chronicon Paschale, or Paschal Chronicle, a universal chronicle of history based on the paschal cycle, as an authority on the martyrdom of Babylas.
 The quotation describes Philip seeking penitence from Babylas for the sin of murdering his predecessor.

 Chrysostom and Leontius both lived in Antioch, the site of Philip's alleged humiliation and repentance, and wrote in the mid-4th century, one hundred years after the event took place.
-Shahîd takes this, along with the fact that Babylas is not named in Eusebius' account, as evidence of an independent local tradition.
-This tradition would have been perhaps partially oral in nature, and far removed from the written accounts in Eusebius' library at Caesarea.
-Many other historians trace Chrysostom and Leontius' accounts back to Eusebius: Hans Pohlsander counts Chrysostom and Leontius' accounts as later accretions to Eusebius original account, dependent on his Historia for their legendary core; John Gregg holds that this dependent relationship is most probable; and Stein claims all three Greeks as contributors to the same gerüchte.
+Shahîd takes this, along with the fact that Babylas is not named in Eusebius's account, as evidence of an independent local tradition.
+This tradition would have been perhaps partially oral in nature, and far removed from the written accounts in Eusebius's library at Caesarea.
+Many other historians trace Chrysostom's and Leontius's accounts back to Eusebius: Hans Pohlsander deems them as later accretions to Eusebius, dependent on his Historia for their legendary core; John Gregg holds that this dependent relationship is most probable; and Stein claims all three Greeks as contributors to the same gerüchte.

 In Latin ecclesiastical writing

 The Latin tradition consists of three authors writing in the later 4th and early 5th centuries—Jerome, Orosius, and Vincent of Lérins.
 The tradition is represented in Jerome's Liber de viris inlustribus and Chronicon, Orosius' Historiarum Adversum Paganos, and Vincent of Lérins' Commonitorum Primum.
 Most scholars hold that all of these accounts ultimately derive from Eusebius of Caesarea's Historia.
-These authors follow the Greek tradition, and probably takes all of their information from Eusebius, Eusebius' sources, or Jerome.
+These authors follow the Greek tradition, and probably takes all of their information from Eusebius, Eusebius's sources, or Jerome.
 These authors are more forceful in their claims than Eusebius, as demonstrated by their use of primus, or "first", as in "first Christian emperor", when referring to Philip.
-Jerome is the most important, both since he is the earliest of the three, and because, as the editor and translator of Eusebius' Chronicon (Chronicle), he is closest to Eusebius.
+Jerome is the most important, both since he is the earliest of the three, and because, as the editor and translator of Eusebius's Chronicon (Chronicle), he is closest to Eusebius.